ER Nurse Resume Example

 Education

-Your resume's education section provides space for you to list your highest and most relevant qualifications for ER nurse roles.
+The education section provides space to list your highest and most recent academic achievements that are relevant to working as an ER nurse.

 Bachelor of Science in Nursing (BSN), 2017 - 2020